Fraunhofer-AISEC/codyze/docs/Coko/modelling.md

 This reusability is achieved through interfaces.
 In Coko interfaces and their functions describe the functionalities that a group of APIs has in common.
 Rules can thus be written on a more conceptual level.

+When Coko encounters rules using a Coko interface as a parameter, it will use one of the available classes implementing the interface as argument to evaluate the rule.
+Currently, it uses the first class it finds, however, we will implement an algorithm in the future which will try to find the implementation that fits the best for the analyzed code.

 ```kotlin title="Example of a interface and its implementations in Coko"
 interface Logging {